-08 07 46 P I'm going to stow the camera now for the check on the Durban light.
-As we did not have any luck with the flare.
-08 08 44 P Camera is stowed.
+- 08 07 46 P I'm going to stow the camera now for the check on the Durban light.
+As we did not have any luck with the flare. - O8 08 44 P Camera is stowed.
 Photometer is light enough to take out and leave out.
 I will make another check on a low-level gadget here before we terminate.
-And it has some up about the thickness of one line take out and leave out.
-I will make another check on a low-level gadget here before we terminate.

 And it has gone up about the thickness of one line.

 Is now reading 0.06 that is less than 0.1.
 All of these will now be stowed in the glove box; they have been on the hatch, adjacent to the hatch detention spring nearest the emergency rate handle.
-In a vertical plane parallel to the bag that holds the extra goodies that can't be shoved other places.

-08 10 52 P At 08 hours and 10 minutes.
+In a vertical plane parallel to the bag that holds the extra goodies that can't be shoved other places. - 08 10 52 P At 08 hours and 10 minutes.
 Going to pitch up to reentry attitude shortly.
 No reason to keep glove box open at this time.
 Have to get the standard source of light.
 I may be able to get it.
 Put that away in a hurry.
 That'll stay there.
 That is the yaw cover.
-Everything else is ready.

-08 12 02 Þ Skies are getting darker.
+Everything else is ready. - 08 12 02 P Skies are getting darker.

-08 12 30 P Fly-by-wire low and pitching up to reentry attitude.
-Going to fly-by-wire low, now $(08 \ 12 \ 39)^{\mathrm{T}}$.
+- 08 12 30 P Fly-by-wire low and pitching up to reentry attitude.

-Attitude okay.
+Going to fly-by-wire low, now (08 12 39)^T. - Attitude okay.
 Pitching back down to reentry attitude, correction retroattitude.
 No reason to stay at reentry attitude.
 No reason to stay at reentry attitude, when we can see so well in retroattitude.
 And this is truly the attitude we need to fly.
 Coming up on retroattitude.
 Roll checks out.
 Yaw checks out.
 Reentry attitude is on select.
 Stopping pitch shortly.
 (Pitch is drifting in very slowly).
-Pitch is stopped - on pitch.
+Pitch is stopped on pitch.
 Going to ASCS auto, gyros are normal, maneuver is off.